rachelrakov/text-analysis/sections/built-in.md

 len(set(text1_tokens))
 ```

 Great!
-Now we can calculate the **lexical density** of Moby Dick.
+Now we can calculate the **lexical density** of *Moby Dick*.
 Statistical studies have shown that lexical density (the number of unique words per total words) is a [good metric to approximate lexical diversity](http://www.pjos.org/index.php/LWPL/article/viewFile/2273/1848)—the range of vocabulary an author uses.
 For our first pass at lexical density, we will simply divide the number of unique words by the total number of words:

 ```python
 len(set(text1_tokens))/len(text1_tokens)